dataluscorp/browser/python/docs/index.rst

 Using a Python package index
 ============================

-If the Python package is not used in the building of Firefox then it can be installed from a package index.
+If the Python package is not used in the building of Datalus then it can be installed from a package index.
 Some tasks are not permitted to use external resources, and for those we can publish packages to an internal PyPI mirror.
 See `how to upload to internal PyPI <https://wiki.mozilla.org/ReleaseEngineering/How_To/Upload_to_internal_Pypi>`_